-In the past few month I have become online friends with one of my new favorite EDM artists; genericcat or MegaStarfish.
+In the past few month I have become online friends with one of my new favorite EDM artists; genericcat.
 With smooth synths and deep baselines mixed with really interesting melodies and vocal samples she creates some of the best electronic music to date as an underground artist.

 You can find her on a few places; SoundCloud and Bandcamp.
 I am inclined to have you go check out her music because it is really well produced and fresh.

 Consider supporting her on Bandcamp, like I have and buy one one two of her albums which are name your price.
 Finally I will leave you with this track which is HipHop/Rap, “roger-murdock“.

 It is my favorite time of year a time when you can hear the birds chirping there beautiful morning songs.
 The sun rays warm when they touch your skin, and a powerful magic is in the air.
 I feel renewed after a cold dark winter and inspired to create art, take long walks and enjoy nature.

 Spring is a time of change and so we can all make small changes in our lives to improve ourselves and others, we can meet new people, and form new friendships.
 Maybe even fall in love…